antarctica/magic-projects-portfolio/README.md

 ### DigitalOcean App Platform (Deployment)

-Commits made against the master branch will be mirrored to the [GitLab.com mirror repository](#gitlab-mirror-repository), commits to which will automatically trigger a deployment of the DigitalOcean App Platform app.
+Commits made against the master branch will be mirrored to the [GitLab.com mirror repository](#gitlab-mirror-repository), which will update the `requirements.txt` file used to specify which version of the application [Application Python Package](#python-package) is installed.

+A forced deployment of the DigitalOcean App Platform app will be triggered automatically during [Continuous Deployment](#continuous-deployment) for all tagged releases.

+A force deployment is used to ensure the [Deployment Docker Container](#application-docker-image) is updated to use the application [Application Python Package](#python-package) version specified in the `requirements.txt` file.

 ### Continuous Deployment